 East Africa Diploma Course in Tropical Medicine is an exciting, three-month training course on tropical medicine and global health for physicians and other qualified health professionals.
 It is the only course of its kind in East Africa, and represents a collaboration among five institutions with long-standing expertise in tropical medicine: Johns Hopkins University, Kilimanjaro Medical University, the London School of Hygiene and Tropical Medicine, Makerere University, and the University of Washington.
 Led by Paul Pottinger, MD, DTM&H, and Christopher Sanford, MD, MPH.

-The E-learning Program (eDGH) develops, implements, and assesses e-learning programs for Department of Global Health courses, as well as grant-funded projects developing health care workforce and institutional capacity.
-Led by Ann Downer, MS, EdD, and Michael Chung, MD, MPH.
+The E-learning Program (eDGH) develops and implements e-learning programs for Department of Global Health courses, as well as grant-funded projects developing health care workforce and institutional capacity.
+Led by Ann Downer, MS, EdD.

 Fogarty Northern Pacific Global Health Fellows is an 11-month clinical research training program in one of seven international collaborating countries (Kenya, Uganda, Cameroon, Ghana, Thailand, China, and Peru) for post-doctoral trainees and doctoral students in the health professions, sponsored by the Fogarty International Center in partnership with several National Institutes of Health institutes and centers.
 Led by Joseph Zunt, MD, MPH.

 International AIDS Research and Training Program was established in 1988 and works with collaborative research institutions in Kenya to provide advanced training in HIV research, focusing on improving the HIV care cascade and promoting implementation science research.
 Led by Carey Farquhar, MD, MPH.